-In a one-on-one lesson or one-on-two lesson, you get all the attention of your tutor.
+In a one-on-one lesson or one-on-two lesson, all the tutor’s attention is focused on your needs.
 But attention alone does not guarantee a more effective lesson.
-Our approach is aimed at reversing the activities of a student, the so-called Flipping The Classroom model.
-At home you prepare for your lesson by taking passive instruction, making (online) exercises and watching podcasts, videos and films.
-This leaves a lot of time for speaking, Q&A, deepening and reflection in class.
+Our approach is aimed at reversing the activities of a student, the so-called Flipping the Classroom model.
+At home you prepare for your lesson, do (online) exercises and watch podcasts, videos and films.
+This is called passive instruction and it leaves a lot of time for speaking, in-depth Q&A, and reflection during the lesson itself.

-As a student, you orientate yourself on the teaching material before class.
-You read the lesson, view accompanying photos or video, do online exercises and finally email your homework to your tutor.
-This provides written feedback and you are then optimally prepared for your lesson.
+As a student, you familiarize yourself with the material before class.
+You read through the lesson, view accompanying photos or video, do online exercises and y you get written feedback and you are then optimally prepared for your lesson.

 This final step you take at a moment when you are ready for using Dutch independently.
 Your own or another tutor can conduct informal tests or you can register for an official test.
 It is all up to you!